mcollovati/vertx-microservices-workshop/README.md

 This is a fork of the original workshop project with the intent to add a clone of the dasboard implemented with [Vaadin](http://vaadin.com) running on Vert.x.
-Vaadin vertx module is experimental so it can be unstable; please report any issue you might experience on [vaadin-vertx-sample repository](https://github.com/mcollovati/vaadin-vertx-samples/issues).
+Vaadin vertx module is **highly experimental** so it can be unstable; please report any issue you might experience on [vaadin-vertx-sample repository](https://github.com/mcollovati/vaadin-vertx-samples/issues).

 Missing code from original project is here already implemented.